 - Last year I took my six year old son to see Santa Claus at a local castle.
 He was employed by the local council, so his wages were probably paid with public money.
 Santa gave Luke into trouble for being too gentle with his hi-5 and told him not to hi-5 “like a girl.”

-- A few months ago, someone who is employed to work on school transport told my son not to cry because “boys don’t cry.”
+- A few months ago, someone who was employed to work with my son told my son not to cry because “boys don’t cry.”
 She no longer works with him, thankfully.

 - I was at the seafront in Largs a couple of weeks ago and I was helping my son get onto the mini-rollercoaster.
 Another parent was doing the same.
 The other parent’s little boy got into a pink car.
 His father told him to get out and get into another one because “pink’s for girls.”